MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- can use **Spot block** to allow >max price for 1-6 hours
 		- not good for persistent workload, critical jobs, and databases
 		- **Spot Fleets**: a collection of Spot instances (and optionally on-demand instances)
+		- Linux/UNIX, Windows Server and Red Hat Enterprise Linux (RHEL) are available.
+Windows Server with SQL Server is not currently available
 	- **Dedicated host**
+- EC2 Fleet
+  - With a single API call, EC2 Fleet lets you provision compute capacity across different instance types, Availability Zones and across On-Demand, Reserved Instances (RI) and Spot Instances purchase models to help optimize scale, performance and cost
+  - Spot Fleet and EC2 Fleet offer the same functionality.
+There is no requirement/need to migrate
+  - do not support multi-region EC2 Fleet
+- Reserved Instance Marketplace
+  - online marketplace that provides AWS customers the flexibility to sell their EC2 Reserved Instances to other businesses and organizations
 - AMI (Amazon Machine Image) is simply a packaged-up environment that includes all the necessary bits to set up and boot your instance
   - Your AMIs are your unit of deployment
 - AMI can be selected/configured based on